Emergency Medical Technician

 MI Works Funding Option

-For tuition funding eligibility screening or questions, please contact a Career Facilitator at your nearest Northwest Michigan Works Center.
+For tuition funding eligibility screening or questions, contact a Career Facilitator at your nearest Northwest Michigan Works Center.
 Visit their website for contact details at www.nwmichworks.org and select the “Contact Us” tab to find a MI Works Center near you!
-Feel free to contact Agape’s office for assistance if needed.
+Feel free to contact Agape’s Admission Coordinator for info.

-Let us know you would like us to keep you posted on future dates.
+Contact us for further FAQ or to keep you posted on future course dates.

 CONTACT US for any questions.